alteryx/ayx-developer-sdk/docs/howto/danceable-lyrics-input-tool/README.md

 # Danceable Lyrics
 In this guide, we use the [Alteryx Python SDK](https://pypi.org/project/ayx-python-sdk/) and [Alteryx Plugin CLI](https://pypi.org/project/ayx-plugin-cli/) to create a tool that connects directly to a set of data files and determines the most "danceable" songs that contain a set of lyrics.
+Perhaps we started this journey with the following problem statement:
+> I am a Spotify Product Analyst who wants to perform a POC on the feasibility of determining the most "danceable" songs that contain a set of lyrics.
+If possible this POC can help drive the development of a new Recommendation Feature on the Spotify App.

-We use [Polars](https://www.pola.rs/) for fast data processing.
+We use the [Polars](https://www.pola.rs/) for data processing.
+Polars has many benefits over the more common Pandas, not limited to:
+* Extremely **fast**
+* Polars can optimize queries and perfrom parallel processing for free
+* A very familiar API to expressively manipulate `DataFrame`'s
+* Zero-copy support with [Apache Arrow](https://arrow.apache.org/), our native SDK format

+> :information_source: For more information on Polars, see [the User Guide](https://pola-rs.github.io/polars-book/user-guide/) and the [Python API](https://pola-rs.github.io/polars/py-polars/html/reference/).

 ## Table of Contents
 * [Download Input Data](#download-input-data)